-If you have attended a college or university outside the U.S. or Canada, you may have your coursework considered for prerequisite credit.
+If you have attended a college or university outside the U.S., you may have your coursework considered for prerequisite credit.
 To have your courses evaluated, you must apply for a transcript evaluation from an approved foreign transcript evaluation agency.
 Any fees will be the responsibility of the student.

 If you have attended a college or university in a U.S. territory that has been approved by the U.S. Department of Education, you do not need to have a transcript evaluation.
 You must provide proof of approval and the transcript must show all course information listed here: